WellAlly Logo

 Most headaches are benign primary headaches manageable with rest and painkillers.
 But some "red flags" need immediate medical attention:

-Sudden severe headache, the worst headache of your life, rapidly reaching peak ("thunderclap headache").
+According to the American Academy of Neurology, sudden severe headache, the worst headache of your life, rapidly reaching peak ("thunderclap headache").
 This could be subarachnoid hemorrhage, aneurysm rupture—life-threatening, seek immediate medical attention.

 Headache with fever, neck stiffness, altered consciousness, rash.
 This could be meningitis or encephalitis—especially if acute onset with rapid progression.
 Seek immediate medical attention.